Optimization Hyper-parameter Laws for Large Language Models: Introduction

 This challenge extends beyond pre-training.
 Fine-tuning or continual training of advanced foundation models, such as LLaMA3~\citep{dubey2024llama} or DeepSeek-V2~\citep{deepseekai2024deepseekv2}, encounters similar difficulties.
 Although fine-tuning is less computationally expensive than pre-training, the distribution shift between the fine-tuning data and the original training data complicates the selection of optimal hyper-parameters.
 Furthermore, since the model size is fixed during fine-tuning, scaling laws are not easily applicable.
 Consequently, the identification of optimal training hyper-parameters, particularly peak LR and warmup steps, typically requires iterative cycles of fine-tuning and evaluation.
 These hyper-parameters play a crucial role in balancing the retention of the foundation model's inherent capabilities with its adaptation to new data~\citep{ibrahim2024simple}.

 To address the challenge of hyper-parameter selection in large-scale LLM training, we propose a novel approach termed Optimization Hyper-parameter Laws, \textbf{\abbr{}}. \abbr{} exploits data gathered from small-scale models and datasets to establish mathematical relationships between training hyper-parameters and final training loss.
 This enables the pre-selection of suitable hyper-parameter configurations, such as the LR schedule, warmup steps, and peak LR, before commencing large-scale model training or fine-tuning.
 We first apply stochastic differential equations (SDEs) to model the training dynamics of prevalent first-order optimization algorithms, such as SGD and Adam~\citep{kingma2014adam}, within a continuous-time framework, followed by a detailed analysis of convergence rates and the probability of escaping local minima.
-This analysis yields a $16$-dimensional statistical vector encapsulating key training hyper-parameters, which is subsequently used in a linear regression model to obtain \abbr{}. \emph{Notably, this work is the first to utilize SDEs in establishing the convergence rate of gradient-based methods for the general non-convex optimization and to apply time-inhomogeneous SDEs for evaluating escape probabilities in non-convex settings.}
+This analysis yields a statistical vector of 15 feature terms (plus one intercept) encapsulating key training hyper-parameters, which is subsequently used in a linear regression model to obtain \abbr{}.
+Notably, to the best of our knowledge, this is among the first works to utilize SDEs in establishing convergence rates of gradient-based methods for general non-convex optimization and to apply time-inhomogeneous SDEs for evaluating escape probabilities in non-convex settings.